justinasaservice/justinasaservice.github.io/_posts/2021-04-02-how-to-generate-strong-passwords-with-quantum-microwave-background-radiation.md

 ---
-title:  "How to Generate Strong Passwords With QDG"
+title:  "How to generate strong passwords with quantum random data"
 date:   2021-04-02 10:00:00 -1000
 categories:
   - blog
 tag: guides
 ---

-A number of years ago I wrote a little utility that generates [Diceware](https://theworld.com/~reinhold/diceware.html) passwords.
+A number of years ago I wrote a little utility that generates [Diceware][1] passwords.
 "Big deal!", you might think.
 But my utility has a unique feature.
 It generates passwords using quantum random data from cosmic microwave background radiation.

-Okay, so, it sounds like something from a Superman movie, but why does it matter?
+*"Okay, so, it sounds like something from a Superman movie, but why does it matter?"*

 A truly random number is something that is surprisingly difficult to generate.
 Computers can only generate pseudo-random data.
 The data may *look* random, but in fact follows a predictable sequence.
 Anything that is predictable is repeatable and therefore subject to attack.
 To create strong passwords that are not predictable, we need truly random data.